 Cook over medium low heat for several minutes, stirring, until the sauce thickens and coats the back of your spoon.
 Add fresh thyme and sprinkle with nutmeg.

-4 Add 3 ounces of grated Gruyere cheese into the white sauce and stir until the cheese is melted and incorporated into the sauce.
+4 Add cheese, then half of the pancetta to white sauce: Add 3 ounces of grated Gruyere cheese into the white sauce and stir until the cheese is melted and incorporated into the sauce.
 Add half of the cooked pancetta back to the sauce.
 Taste and add more salt if necessary.

-5 Preheat oven to 400°F. Butter an 8"x12" gratin dish or casserole .
+5 Add brussels sprouts, transfer to gratin dish, sprinkle with pancetta, more cheese, bake: Preheat oven to 400°F. Butter an 8"x12" gratin dish or casserole .
 Add the brussels sprouts into the cheese sauce.
 Transfer the cheesy brussels sprouts into the casserole or gratin dish.
 Sprinkle with the remaining pancetta and the remaining 1 ounce of grated Gruyere cheese.

 Bake for 25 minutes until top is lightly browned and bubbly.
 Remove from oven and let sit for 10 minutes before serving.